adamranieri/2105PythonBatch/project1.md

         - Bonus allow for file upload
 - Manager
     - A Manager can view all reimbursements past and pending
-    - A Managager can appove or deny any reimbursement
+    - A Manager can appove or deny any reimbursement
     - Managers can view a 'statistics' page.
 That includes information like what employee spends the most money, mean expenditure cost etc...

 ### Key Notes